brootaylor/bostontparty-v2/src/_content/news/posts/man-and-machine-2022.md

 ---

 {% from "components/core/buttons/buttons.njk" import button %}
+{% from "components/core/images/images.njk" import imageNormal -%}

+{{ imageNormal(
+  "/assets/images/posts/man-and-machine-2022/man-and-machine-01.jpg",
+  "Man popping a wheelie on a motor-cross bike in an off-road race in the country side", "800",
+  "554",
+  "img-right",
+  "shadow")
+}}

 This is the 9th Man and Machine event and entries opened on the 1st May.
 Previous years entrants will have preference.